apache/pulsar-site/docs/client-libraries-producers.md

   <TabItem value="Go">

-  In the Go client, we can configure the customize message router by passing a funciton.
+  In the Go client, you can configure a customized message router by passing a function.
    ```go
     producer, err := client.CreateProducer(pulsar.ProducerOptions{
         Topic: "my-topic",